I3S-ESSnet/Documents/wp3/deliveries/d3-1-1-blueprint.md

 * Open Source contributes to innovation
 * Open Source is more than reusing code GitHub
 * Focus on internal and external sharing
-* Transparency rather than closed
+* Open rather than closed
 * Transparency promotes quality
 * Transparency promotes security